doGregor/SBD-SCD-pipeline/README.md

 - empty output folder

 More details, like maximum sequence length and batch size are set within config file.
 If all required components are available run `python3 run_ner.py config.json`
+All utilized datasets as well as the associated configs are available within the repository.